Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/19-secure-data-access.md

-# Secure data access in Microsoft Fabric
+# Lab 2: Secure data access in Microsoft Fabric

+## Estimated Duration : 30 minutes

 Microsoft Fabric has a multi-layer security model for managing data access.
 Security can be set for an entire workspace, for individual items, or through granular permissions in each Fabric engine.
-In this exercise, you secure data using workspace, and item access controls and OneLake data access roles.
+In this exercise, you secure data using workspace, and item access controls and OneLake data access roles

-This lab takes approximately **45** minutes to complete.
+In this hands-on lab, you will learn how to secure data access within Microsoft Fabric by applying workspace access controls, item-level permissions, and OneLake data access roles.
+You'll experience how different levels of access impact the ability to view and interact with data in Data Warehouses and Lakehouses.
+By the end of this lab, you’ll understand how to configure and validate security settings at multiple layers to protect sensitive information in Microsoft Fabric.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create a data warehouse

+- Task 2: Create a lakehouse

+- Task 3: Apply workspace access controls

+- Task 4: Apply item access control

+- Task 5: Apply OneLake data access roles in a Lakehouse

-## Create a data warehouse
+### Task 1: Create a data warehouse

+In this task, you will create a sample data warehouse named sample-dw prepopulated with taxi ride analysis data

 1. On the menu bar on the left, select **Create**.
 In the *New* page, under the *Data Warehouse* section, select **Sample warehouse** and create a new data warehouse named **sample-dw**.